achuwilson/easy_ur/README.md

 Servoing mode enables to send end effector poses in real-time to the robot controller.
 This poses are then used in the high speed internal control loop of the robot.

-Play around with the `t_delay` (should be less than 0.1s to keep up with the robot controller) and `interp_distance` to get more intuition.

 ```python
 from easyUR import UR